Historically, it was very common to look to the female when it came to problems with fertility. We’ve come a long way since then, it seems.

 The most common causes of male infertility are abnormal sperm production or function, issues relating to the delivery of the sperm, damage from cancer treatment or overexposure to environmental factors such as smoking, pesticides etc.

-Sometimes genetic factors can come into play such as chromosomal abnormalities and deletions, some men may have undescended testicles which simply means that the testicle hasn’t moved to its correct position in the scrotum which will affect sperm quality and quantity.
+When it comes to male infertility, sometimes genetic factors can come into play such as chromosomal abnormalities and deletions, some men may have undescended testicles which simply means that the testicle hasn’t moved to its correct position in the scrotum which will affect sperm quality and quantity.

 Female infertility can be due to ovulation disorders, hormone imbalances, thyroid gland problems, damage of the fallopian tubes that will impact fertilisation, physiological issues with the uterus or cervix, endometriosis, fibroids, or lowered egg reserve which can be due to premature menopause or simply age.